Counting orbits of integral points in families of affine homogeneous varieties and diagonal flows: Examples

 \subsection{Counting inequivalent integral points of given norm in central division algebras}

 Let $n\geq 2$, let $D$ be a central simple algebra over $\QQ$ of dimension $n^2$, let $N:D\ra \QQ$ be its reduced norm, and let $\OOO$ be an {\it order} in $D$ (that is, a finitely generated $\ZZ$-submodule of $D$, generating $D$ as a $\QQ$-vector space, which is a unitary subring).
 We refer for instance to \cite{Reiner75} and \cite[Chap.~I, \S 1.4]{PlaRap94}) for generalities.
 The aim of this section is to use our main result to deduce asymptotic counting results of elements of $\OOO$ (modulo units) of given norm.
+We note that this result can be also deduced by elementary methods (as for the first example) of fundamental domain for the action of unit groups on a level set of the norm, as well as from the analytic continuation (established in \cite{SatShi74}) of the zeta function associated to the corresponding prehomogeneous vector space.

-\btheo If $D$ is a division algebra over $\QQ$, then there exist $c=c(D,\OOO)>0$ and $\delta=\delta(D)>0$ such that, for every $r\ge 1$ with $r\ra+\infty$,
+\bcoro If $D$ is a division algebra over $\QQ$, then there exist $c=c(D,\OOO)>0$ and $\delta=\delta(D)>0$ such that, for every $r\ge 1$ with $r\ra+\infty$,